pavan98765/Auto-WCEBleedGen/README.md

 ## Repository Structure

-1. Code
+1. #Model Weights:
+   This directory contains the YOLOv8 trained model, named **best.pt**, along with any other relevant training data or model-related files.**All the Predictions and Evaluations for classification and Detection are done with this model**
+2. Classification Predictions:
+   Inside this directory,the **All_Predictions.csv** file contains the classification prediction of both test_dataset_1 and 2 from the yolo detection model.
+   Along with it there are validation predictions and evals.
+3. Code:
    This section contains the code for training, testing, and validation.

-The repository contains the code for training , testing and Validating.
-Inside classification predictions there are excel prediction files of classification.
-Datasets: It contains the annotated dataset in yolo format with 80\20 split.
+4. Datasets:
+   The Datasets directory holds our annotated dataset in YOLO format,split into an 80/20 ratio for training and validation(all evaluations are done on this validation data).
+5. Detection Predictions:
-Detection_Predictions: has all the predicted images from Validation Dataset, Test Dataset 1 and Test Dataset 2
+   This directory includes predictions of the yolo detection model on the Validation Dataset, Test Dataset 1, and Test Dataset 2 with the labels.
-Model_weights: Its contains the Yolov8 trained model named best.pt along with other training data.
+6. Matlab Classification Model
-Matlab_Classification_model: This is a classification model, based on MobileNet.All the releated code and results are stored in the directory.
+   This directory contains a separate classification model, based on MobileNet architecture,built using matlab.
+All relevant code and results realated to this model are stored here.

 ## YOLOv8 Detection Model